eradicatinglove/IconSwap/README.md

 ## What is IconSwap?

 IconSwap is a Nintendo Switch homebrew NRO that lets you assign custom icons to any installed game, directly from your Switch — no PC required.
-It works alongside **sys-ticon** to replace icons visible in the HOME menu after a reboot.
+It works alongside **sys-icon** to replace icons visible in the HOME menu after a reboot.

 ---